gebaltso/LCDwH/README.md

 In the framework we use already known algorithms for local community detection, but they are implemented by us and not given by the original works authors.

+The file someone needs to run in order to test the framework is the main.py providing the right graph, seedset and community files.